brucou/vue-state-driven/README.md

 logic, we extract it into the `entryActions` property and we will use later the corresponding `state-transducer` plugin which makes use of this data
 - `updateState` specifies how to update the extended state of the machine from a description of the updates to perform.
 We use [JSON patch](http://jsonpatch.com/) in our example.
+In this context, a patch of `updates: [{ op: "add", path: "/photo", value: item }],` will entail adding `item` in lieu of the `photo` property of the patched object.
 A redux-like reducer, proxy-based `immer.js` or any user-provided function could also be used, as long as it respects the defined interface.

 #### A stateless component to render the user interface
 The machine **controls** the user interface via the issuing of render commands, which include